 Three years later, while preparing this new Indonesian trip in March 2013, I discovered a new diving center on the island, called "The Diving Center of Indonesia".
 Coral Eye.
 The project of the Italians has become reality.
 They even welcome, now, tourists.

 I e-mailed them.
 It was Marco, the young guy I'd met three years earlier, who wrote me back.
 He remembered our visit and our brief conversation.
 I made a reservation at their house.

 I loved this new stay on the island of Bangka, which I had already loved so much in my previous visit in 2010.

 Coral Eye is located on a beautiful beach, not far from the Murex resort.
 The beauty of the place, the atmosphere of the center, the dives, the peace of the island filled me.

-Mini 360 ° made to the iPhone from the dock:
+Mini 360° made with the iPhone from the pontoon :

 I just came back from (sighs).
 I came back to France a week ago, with my big 29 kilo bag full of tropical humidity, my holiday tan, my mosquito bites and my coral scratches.
 Indonesia never leaves me unscathed...

 I've weathered the heat shock, the jet lag.
 I had to get used to the cold of that freezing spring, with grey Breton skies.
 Going back to work newspaper and plunge back into the cauldron of current events.